DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 The notebook, and required scripts, are available in the [DesignSafe/community](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Jupyter%20Notebooks%20for%20Civil%20Engineering%20Courses/University_of_Washington/freeFieldJupyterPM4Sand) folder and can be executed without any modification.
 Users are invited to try it and use any parts for their respective needs.

-The notebook can be discected into four main components:
+The notebook can be broken down into four main components:

 <ol type="a">
   <li>Setup TAPIS/AGAVE APP and run OpenSees job</li>
   <li>Post process results</li>
-  <li>Process report</li>
+  <li>Generate report</li>
   <li>Generate interactive plots</li>
 </ol>